This company combines impressive quality with a generous valuation: Arbor Realty Trust Inc. (ABR) - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Mar 13 when KAUFMAN IVAN bought 10,000 shares for $12.43 per share.
 The transaction valued at 124,280 led to the insider holds 1,168,277 shares of the business.

 Green William C bought 4,200 shares of ABR for $54,329 on Mar 13.
 The Director now owns 138,905 shares after completing the transaction at $12.94 per share.
 On Sep 12, another insider, Green William C, who serves as the Director of the company, bought 9,255 shares for $15.36 each.
 As a result, the insider paid 142,157 and bolstered with 134,705 shares of the company.